One of the complaints I hear most often from people is that while the cooking is OK, the cleaning afterward makes them crazy.

 I get it, I really do.
-You’ve made a meal for everyone, they’ve eaten (or not), and then you either have to kick back into high gear for cleaning OR have to do bedtime duty.
-You finally get the kids to sleep and then you face a messy kitchen when all you want to do is collapse.
+You’ve made a meal for everyone, they’ve eaten (or not), and then you have to kick back into high gear to clean it all up.
+Or, perhaps even worse, before cleaning you have to do bedtime duty.
+You finally get the kids down for the night, only to come back to a messy kitchen when all you want to do is collapse.
 It stinks…

 8 Tricks to Make the Cleaning After Cooking Easier

 In my household, the rule of thumb is this: if you cook, you don’t clean.